SoftwareFoundationGroupAtKyotoU/ContextWorkflow/README.md

 This E-DSL mainly supports ...

 - Interruption like asynchronous exceptions
-- Roll-backing like transaction and Software Transactional Memory
+- Roll-backing like transactions and Software Transactional Memory
 - Suspension like delimited continuations

 A simple example is: